openjdk/guide/src/guide/jbs-jdk-bug-system.md

 are registered in the [OpenJDK Census](https://openjdk.org/census), you can report the issue directly in [JBS](https://bugs. openjdk.org/).

-When filing an Issue, try to make the report as complete as possible in order to make it easier to triage, investigate and resolve the issue.
+When filing an issue, try to make the report as complete as possible in order to make it easier to triage, investigate and resolve the issue.

-#### Types of Issues
+#### Types of issues

-The most common **Issue** types are:
+The most common **issue** types are:
 <br />
 <table class="dictionary" summary="JBS Issue Types">
 <tr style="text-align:left;"><th>Issue Type</th><th>Covers</th></tr>